Find out how our members have benefitted from joining MVS Poole.

 My name is Nigel Barrow, I am in my fifties and like most of us I work for a living.
 About three years ago I was fortunate enough to watch MVS Appleby, our ex-fleet tender come alongside and dock at Poole Quay.

 She had the national website address on her bridge and my MVS story starts there.
 I was a total landlubber, I hail from the land locked county of Wiltshire and the nearest I had been to the sea was a couple of cross channel trips and a rowing boat on the lake at Weymouth.
 I joined the MVS within a couple of weeks and seemed to take to this boaty thing like a duck to water.
-In those three years I increased my skill level to a stage where I expect to become an MCA registered small commercial vessel skipper within the next few weeks, On the journey I have managed to obtain eight or more RYA cetificates including advanced powerboat , radio, first aid, sea survival and radar.
+In those three years I increased my skill level to a stage where I became an MCA registered small commercial vessel skipper.
+On the journey I have managed to obtain eight or more RYA certificates including advanced powerboat , radio, first aid, sea survival and radar.
 I have also managed to buy a third share in my own boat which we bought as a wreck and restored.
 I have also had a whale of a time.

 Although the gaining of new skills and experiences, of which there have been many, are important to me I feel that the friends I have made over the last three years and the interest we jointly share is of far more importance.
 However, outweighing all of the foregoing by far is the improvement in my general health and wellbeing.
 Just before I joined the MVS I had been told that my long term diabetic condition had worsened to the extent that I would have to be put on insulin to control it, I also have inherited rheumatoid arthiritis which the hospital was finding difficult to control.